stablekernel/aqueduct/source/docs/http/request_and_response.md

   ..contentType = new ContentType("image", "jpeg");
 ```

 See a later section for more details on content type to codec mappings.
-Also, see the documentation for `HTTPCodecRepository` for details on built-in codecs and adding codecs.
+Also, see the documentation for `CodecRegistry` for details on built-in codecs and adding codecs.

 ### Streaming Response Bodies